 After patients undergo a bariatric procedure, our nurses keep in close contact with them by phone and through office visits so our medical specialists can offer services at the first sign of difficulty.
 In fact, we see our patients at least once a month for the first six months after the operation, and continue to provide care for as long as it is needed.

 Helping Patients Adjust to Lifestyle Changes After Bariatric Surgery

 Our dietitians have expert knowledge of the eating and drinking habits that change after surgery, and our psychologists are trained to help patients adjust to lifestyle changes.
 We offer two different support groups, individual psychological and nutritional counseling, and exercise and physical therapy programs tailored to each patient’s needs.
 Additionally, patients are encouraged to take advantage of education and general health courses, such as stress management.

-Learn more by viewing timelines of our follow-up care for gastric bypass (roux en Y) and laparscopic sleeve gastrectomy or laparoscopic adjustable gastric band surgery (LapBand®, Realize® band).
+Learn more by viewing our Gastric bypass (roux en Y) and laparoscopic sleeve gastrectomy follow-up care plan

 When patients leave the hospital, nurses continue to monitor their physical and psychological health by telephone.
 The constant connection with a bariatric specialist eases our patients through initial recovery and alerts our staff to potential problems they may face.
 Nurses are constantly available to answer questions and offer advice.
 Through telephone triage, we can make sure the right resources make it to patients during recovery.